akamel001/Social-Wombat/README.txt

 ClassRoom.java -- ClassRoom stores threads and their associated comments.

-Client.java --
+Client.java -- Class containing functions used for the UserInterface to communicate with hub

-ClientSocketHandler.java --
+ClientSocketHandler.java -- Socket Handler to communicate with hub

-Cookie.java --
+Cookie.java -- Custom serialized data structure stored inside of a message.
+Used for storing sessions

-Hub.java --
+Hub.java -- Center for communicating between clients and servers.

-HubSocketHandler.java --
+HubSocketHandler.java -- Socket handler class used for the hub

-Message.java --
+Message.java -- Custom serialized data structure used to transfer packets over sockets

 Post.java -- Used to hold a thread and all it's associated comments.

-Server.java --
+Server.java -- Class that listens for connections from the hub and stores user data based on request

 ServerList.java -- ServerList holds info and access methods for server info.

-ServerSocketHandler.java --
+ServerSocketHandler.java -- Socket handler to communicate with hub

 UserInterface.java -- This class is for anything dealing with what the user sees and the work flow of the social network.
 However, it does not deal with the behind-the-scenes logic for any of the